jupyter-book/mystmd/docs/external-references.md

   spec: https://mystmd.org/spec
 ```

-When you specify these in your project configuration, MyST will load the remote [`myst.xref.json`](#myst-xref-json) file,
+When you specify these in your project configuration, MyST will load the cross-references and provide access to all of the pages and reference targets in that project.
-and provide access to all of the pages and available reference targets in that project.
-This `json` file will be cached to disk locally in the `_build` folder, eliminating duplicate web requests on subsequent builds.
-If the target documentation updates and you must reload the remote references, you may delete the cache with `myst clean --cache`.
+References are cached to disk locally in the `_build` folder, eliminating duplicate web requests on subsequent builds.
+To delete the cache and manually re-load the references, run `myst clean --cache`.

 ````{important}
 # MyST Cross Reference Examples